The-OpenROAD-Project/OpenROAD/docs/tutorials/FlowTutorial.md

 ### Tapcell insertion

+Tap cells are non-functional cells that can have a well tie, substrate tie or both.
+They are typically used when most or all of the standard cells in the library contain no substrate or well taps.
+Tap cells help tie the VDD and GND levels and thereby prevent drift and latch-up.

+The end cap cell or boundary cell is placed at both the ends of each placement row to terminate the row.
+They protect the standard cell gate at the boundary from damage during manufacturing.

 Tap cells are placed after the macro placement and power rail creation.
 This stage is called the pre-placement stage.
 Tap cells are placed in a regular interval in each row of placement.
 The maximum distance between